chitti239/E-commerce-follow-along/README.md

 ## Milestone 10

-- Created schema - created ProductModle.js in backend
+- Created schema product upload
+- created ProductModle.js in backend
 - created ProductRouter.js in backend

+## Milestone 11

+- created  home page for dynamic product

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.